 - Add the chocolate chips and walnuts.
 Don't over mix

 - Cover with plastic wrap and refrigerate at least 30 minutes

 - Preheat oven to 375F/190C, place rack in middle of oven

 - Roll cookie dough into 1 inch balls or I use a 1 inch ice cream scoop

 - Roll in the turbinado sugar until its completely covered (optional)

 - Drop on Cookie sheet about 2 inches apart

 - Bake for about 10-11 minutes or until just slightly golden on the edges

 - Let cool before transferring to a rack.

-- Refrigerating cookie dough prior to baking helps the flavour really come out.
-However if you're strapped for time, this step may be skipped.
+- Refrigerating cookie dough prior to baking prevents the cookie from spreading too much when baking.
+However if you're strapped for time, pop the cookie balls in freezer for 10 minutes.